chillingspace/PAIN/README.md

 const, constexpr, enum, typedef define SNAKE_CASE (e.g const int BRYAN_SOH) All functions to be under namespace PAIN
 Try not to use std vector due we need to think of optimization for memory, if really need, REMEMBER TO RESIZE!!
+When you push, make sure u no warnings and no leaks!

 GLSL